Lockcd11/CITS3200-Team43/InitialProjectThoughts.md

 Projects on Offer (Place your name after each project you'd be happy doing, double bracket for strong preferences)
   - list thoughts on projects beneath as a list

-Dr Richard Adams 	Network Deployment of Cyberforensic Tools -
+Dr Richard Adams - Network deployment of cyberforensic tools -

 Dr Matthew Albrecht 	Mobile application for data collection for a naturalistic driving study (Cameron Locke)